Visiting Tenerife? 12 Tips Every Traveller Needs To Know

 Getting into Tenerife

-If you are visiting Tenerife from outside of Spain, you will most definitely land at Tenerife South Airport.
-The inter-state or national flight are operated only from Tenerife North.
+Tenerife has two airports: Los Rodeos Tenerife North Airport and Reina Sofia Tenerife South Airport.
+Their names suggest where they are located.
+If you visit Tenerife from outside of Spain, you will most definitely land at Tenerife South Airport.
+Inter-state or national flights are operated only from Tenerife North.
 This means you will use this airport if you continue your trip to any other of the five Canary Islands.

 What is the best time to visit Tenerife?

 Due to its mild and consistent weather, you can visit Tenerife all year round.
-The temperatures in winter usually don’t drop below 19°C. Because of this winter is the best time for people interested in hiking.
+The temperatures in winter usually don’t drop below 19°C.

 Which part of Tenerife is the warmest?